alexvmt/cholera_risk_modeling/README.md

 # Cholera risk modeling using essential climate variables and machine learning

-In this project I replicate parts of Campbell et al. (2020), relating cholera risk and essential climate variables (ECV) and using a random forest classifier.
+In this project I replicate parts of Campbell et al. (2020), relating cholera risk and essential climate variables (ECVs) and using a random forest classifier.

 I focus on the years 2010 to 2018 and only on the most predictive ECVs (i. e. sea surface salinity, chlorophyll-a concentration and land surface temperature), as indicated by Campbell et al. (2020), to keep the amount of raw data manageable.